rubyfu/RubyFu/en/module_0x2__system_kung_fu/cryptography.md

 ### SHA2 hash

-In SHA2 you have 2 ways to do it
+In SHA2 you have 2 ways to do it.

 **Way \#1:** By creating a new SHA2 hash object with a given bit length.